 Fundrise offers investments in what the platform calls eREITs and eFunds which are real estate investment trusts or partnerships.
 These investments are offered across Fundrise investment portfolios that are pre-built for investors.

-When you want to invest with Fundrise, you sign up and open the account.
+When you want to invest with Fundrise, you sign up and open an account.

 You provide your personal information, including date of birth, name, address, phone number, social security number and other details.

 Once you have signed up, you can proceed to invest.
-There are 4 different portfolios you can choose from.
+There are 5 different accounts you can choose from.

 There are two main fees charged on the Fundrise platform which add up to 1% annually.